About Technology Guide

 The principles of the techniques most often used in exhaust gas analysis include infra-red (NDIR and FTIR), chemiluminescence, flame ionization detector (FID and fast FID), and paramagnetic methods.

-Particulate Matter Measurements
+Particulate Measurements

-PM Measurement: Collecting Methods
+Particulate Measurement: Collecting Methods

-PM Measurement: In-Situ Methods
+Particulate Measurement: In-Situ Methods

 Smoke Opacity

 Smoke opacity instruments measure optical properties of diesel smoke, providing an indirect way of measuring of diesel particulate emissions.
 There are two groups of instruments: opacity meters, which evaluate smoke in the exhaust gas, and smoke number meters, which optically evaluate soot collected on paper filters.
 Correlations have been developed to estimate PM mass emissions based on opacity measurement.
+Second generation opacity meters based on laser light scattering are much more sensitive and appear to hold promise for application to newer engines with much lower particulate emissions.

 Measurement of Ambient Diesel Aerosol